hm-lang/core/proposals/README.md

 # using the variable:
 print(Y * 30)

-Y = 123     # COMPILER ERROR, Y is immutable and thus non-reassignable.
+Y = 123     # COMPILER ERROR, Y is readonly and thus non-reassignable.
-Y += 3      # COMPILER ERROR, Y is immutable and thus deeply constant.
+Y += 3      # COMPILER ERROR, Y is readonly and here deeply constant.
 ```

 Mutable/reassignable/non-constant variables can use `VariableName = Expression`